emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 * Performing a REST API call to RPC Node is quite expensive to do each time from the performance perspective.
 * We can’t sign requests from the mobile client, since it usually should be disconnected from the blockchain due to store policies, and hence doesn’t have a key pair.
-* A Axion account is required in order to start using the application, which complicates the onboarding process.
+* A Fermi account is required in order to start using the application, which complicates the onboarding process.

-To solve the first problem, we can simply issue a JWT token or authenticate connection in some other way after a successful Axion account authentication, so the it will serve as “login” of sorts:
+To solve the first problem, we can simply issue a JWT token or authenticate connection in some other way after a successful Fermi account authentication, so the it will serve as “login” of sorts: